kayvontabrizi/microphone-library-for-pico/notes.md

  - [x] bump to latest TinyUSB release
  - [x] figure out periodic distortion bug (occurs every ~24.5 seconds, regardless of sampling rate. happens simultaneously on multiple mics)
  - [ ] run mic with 48x decimation, then at 96 kHz sample rate
+     + [x] success at 88 kHz (in single mic device configuration)
+ - [ ] there seems to be a DC offset in the output signal. figure out why!
  - [ ] substitute bit-shift interleave for byte-to-byte lookup table
      + [ ] profile the two approaches
      + [ ] this could be done without CPU via DMA — see [this thread](https://forums.raspberrypi.com/viewtopic.php?t=338287#p2025806)